 FA contract: B.J.
 Upton, OF (5/$75.25M, 2013)

 Upton played the first two years of his deal with the Braves before an offseason trade to the Padres.
 After a season in San Diego, the Padres traded him to the Blue Jays in July 2016.
-It’s fitting that the largest extension, and largest deal, in Braves history belongs to Freeman, the team’s next franchise-level star after Chipper Jones.
-The reigning NL MVP is signed through 2021.
+Riley took the baton from departed first baseman Freddie Freeman with the largest extension, and largest deal, in Braves history.
+Riley's deal, signed in August 2022, runs through 2032 with an option year for 2033.

 FA contract: José Reyes, SS (6/$106M, 2012)